theBreadCompany/swiftbar/README.md

 If you want to see it in action, clone (```git clone https://github.com/theBreadCompany/swiftbar.git```) the repo, ```cd``` into it, type ```swift build``` and execute either ```.build/debug/Example``` or ```.build/debug/Example2```.

+Please keep in mind that there may be unexpected behaviour as the Xcode "terminal" isn't an actual terminal.

 ## TODO
 - Write tests